 We developed a ‘Road to Rio’ themed challenge portal, where individuals could submit their activity (or sync it straight from their pedometers).
 The portal also tracked individual and team activity levels on leader boards and the collective activity was tracked on an interactive map showing progress.
 Importantly the portal also allowed challenge wide and team chat functionality – both of which were embraced widely.

-The Road to Rio challenge was a standout success, with over 70% of the workforce taking part.
-It created a huge amount of excitement and energy across the organisation.
+The Road to Rio challenge was a standout success, with over 70% of the workforce taking part, creating a huge amount of excitement and energy across the organisation.

-Individuals embraced their teams and used the portal to communicate with, support and encourage each other.
-Some climbed mountains, some hopped off the bus a stop or two early – all were congratulated for their efforts and contribution.
+Individuals embraced their teams and used the portal to communicate with, support and encourage the new contacts they had forged.
+Most ran, rode or rowed to Rio.
+Others climbed mountains, took up ballroom dancing or simply hopped off the bus a stop or two early – everybody and every mile mattered.